How to import exercise data to Strava

 You can find Strava API documentation from the links above.

 Through Strava App you can get access to Strava APIs.
-You can configure your Strava app from the settings ("My API Application") after you have logged in strava.com.
-Currently free account has 600 requests every 15 minutes and 30000 daily limits which you should know when developing an app.
-Free account can have one API application per account.
+You can configure your Strava app from the settings ("My API Application") after you have logged in to strava.com.
+Currently, the free account has 600 requests every 15 minutes and 30000 daily limits which you should know when developing an app.
+Free accounts can have one API application per account.

-When you scroll page down you can give Application name, web site and authorization callback domain.
-Authorization callback domain should be destination domain where your application will deployed.
+When you scroll the page down you can give the Application name, website, and authorization callback domain.
+The authorization callback domain should be the destination domain where your application will deployed.
 You can use localhost during the application development.
-My application is named as a Triathlon Dashboard App because same application is used also in other purposes.
+My application is named as a Triathlon Dashboard App because the same application is used also for other purposes.
 Maybe later more about Triathlon Dashboard App:).

 Set default gears to your Strava account

-Strava has a nice feature to track kilometers which are linked to you gears like shoes or bikes.
+Strava has a nice feature to track kilometers that are linked to your gears like shoes or bikes.
 When old exercises from history (FIT and GPX) are uploaded to Strava they are linked to your default gears so this messes up your statistics.
-I decided to create temporary empty default gears so my stats remains intact.
+I decided to create temporary empty default gears so my stats remain intact.

 ASP.NET Core Web application